 Concord is the state’s capital city, as well as home to the University of New Hampshire.
 There are currently 43,019 Concord citizens living in this historic location that dates to 1659.
-The median age for Concord residents is 40 years old, some have life partners (8.7%), and even more (57.1%) are raising a family.
+The median age for Concord residents is 40 years old; some residents have life partners (8.7%), and even more (57.1%) are raising a family.

-Whether you’re one of the Concord citizens who's busy taking care of a spouse and children, or you’re someone settling into those blissful retirement years, you may be considering Concord, New Hampshire life insurance to protect your loved ones and your financial stability.
+Whether you’re one of the Concord citizens who's busy taking care of a spouse and children, or you’re someone settling into those blissful retirement years, you may be considering Concord, New Hampshire, life insurance to protect your loved ones and your financial stability.

-Picking the right insurance can be a confusing task, whether you're looking for life insurance, homeowners insurance, or auto coverage.
+Picking the right insurance can be a confusing task, whether you're looking for life insurance, homeowners insurance or auto coverage.
 The great news is you don’t need to do it alone.
 Independent insurance agents in Concord can help you figure out the best life policy for you and your loved ones.
 Find an insurance agent near you to learn more.

-Concord, New Hampshire Mortality Statistics
+Concord, New Hampshire, Mortality Statistics

 The average life expectancy in the US is 78.6 years.
 In the state of New Hampshire, these are the most common causes of mortality each year.